umutbasal/cobra-gen/README.md

 cobra-gen ec2 create-instance
 ```

-This will generate a yaml config, you can edit it as you like with same format.
+This will generate a yaml config in ".cobra-gen.yaml", you can edit it as you like with same format.

 ```yaml
 cmd: